-Costa del Sol Tours, Vacation Packages & Travel Experiences
+Costa del Sol Tours & Vacation Packages

 The Costa del Sol (literally the Sunny Coast) is aptly named as its climate ranges from hot in the summer to mild in the winter.
 The annual average number of days of sunshine is 320.
-One of the main attractions on a Spain holiday is the variety of beaches over a coastline stretching 160 kilometres/100 miles.
+One of the main attractions of a Spain holiday is the variety of beaches over a coastline stretching 160 kilometres/100 miles.
 The resorts vary from touristy to quaint.
 For golfers, this is a haven as the region has the highest concentration of world-class golf courses in Spain – more than 60.

 Malaga is the capital of the Costa del Sol.
 It is the main gateway to the region and is a city well worth spending time in.
-It is a cosmopolitan centre with an excellent selection of museums (around 30 in total) including the Picasso Museum (Malaga is the birthplace of the artist), great seafood restaurants and lively night time entertainment.
+It is a cosmopolitan centre with an excellent selection of museums (around 30 in total) including the Picasso Museum (Malaga is the birthplace of the artist), great seafood restaurants and lively nighttime entertainment.
 It also has a number of good beaches close to the city to be enjoyed on a trip to Spain.

-Marbella is probably the best-known resort on the Costa del Sol due to its reputation for elegance and style reflected in its attraction of the rich and famous.
+Marbella is probably the best-known resort on the Costa del Sol due to its reputation for elegance and style reflected in its attraction to the rich and famous.
 It has been likened to St.Tropez on the French Riviera.
 Marbella offers a harbour for yachts, first-class golf courses, fine dining, nightlife and great beaches.
 The old town, with its narrow cobblestone streets and flower-filled plazas, has many excellent shops and art galleries.

 Torremolinos was one of the first resorts to be developed.
 Once a sleepy fishing village, it is a contrast today with its extensive selection of hotels and rental apartments.
 It is a fairly busy resort with clean sandy beaches, lots of entertainment, activities and nightlife.
 The Calle San Miguel is a pedestrian thoroughfare lined with shops attracting many visitors.
 The old fishing district of El Bajondillo is a picturesque area full of restaurants and a beach.
 Another nearby fishing village is La Carihuela with attractive houses and gardens with magnolia, rose and azalea trees.
 Also, close by are golf courses.